 - Are teams structured in ways that enable the necessary communication for effective work?
 Or are people over-relying on a particular person for answers or support?

 - Are teams over-relying on direct messages, missing opportunities for cross-pollination of ideas?
-Or do Lovebirds work out in the open?
+Or do Strong Ties work out in the open?

 Chatterboxes are the people who send the most messages.
 This is calculated by the total number of messages sent.

 These people may be deeply engaged and use Slack for the bulk of their communication.
 They may also be in a management role that requires lots of touch points with others.

 Keep an eye out for those on this list that don’t seem to be getting much done.

 - Are these people having conversations that are relevant to work?

 - Do the people on this leaderboard get a lot done each week?
 Or are they spending too much time trying to keep up on Slack?

 - Do these people feel the need to be “always on” and available through Slack?
 Or are they spending chunks of time away from Slack to focus on deep work?

 Nurturers are the people who use the most positive language in their messages.
 This leaderboard is calculated by scoring the sentiment for each message and then totaling those scores.